- Tips on How To Export Premiere Pro Edited Video Clips

 We’ll choose a preset that matches our sequence and output.
 The sequence is 1080p with a body fee of 23,976 fps.

 Step 5: Wonderful Tune Your Settings and Modify Your Bitrate

-Click on the Identify output to specify the output identification for the exported video file.
-To study extra on the correct naming of a file, see this article.
-Ensure that each of the Export Video and Export Audio files is checked so that each of the videos and audios is stored in the file.
+Click on the Identify output button to specify the output identification for the exported video file.
+See this article for more information on file naming conventions.
+Ensure that each of the Export Video and Export Audio files is checked so that the videos and audio are stored in the file.

 If you feel comfortable changing the settings to make them extra customizable, you can do so on this window.
 Right here are my recommended settings for many of my movies exported to Premiere:

 Click the Render button in the Most Depth field.
 This can improve your rendering time, but Premiere will take extra care to export your video to the cleanest approach possible.